snowplow/scala-maxmind-iplookups/README.md

   ispFile: Option[String],
   domainFile: Option[String],
   connectionTypeFile: Option[String],
+  anonymousFile: Option[String],
   asnFile: Option[String],
   memCache: Boolean = true,
   lruCache: Int = 10000
 )
 ```

-The first five arguments are the MaxMind databases from which the lookup should be performed.
+The first six arguments are the MaxMind databases from which the lookup should be performed.
-`geoFile`, `ispFile`, `domainFile`, `connectionTypeFile`, and `asnFile` refer respectively to MaxMind's
+`geoFile`, `ispFile`, `domainFile`, `connectionTypeFile`, `anonymousFile`, and `asnFile` refer respectively to MaxMind's
-databases for looking up location, ISP, domain, connection type, and ASN based on an IP address.
+databases for looking up location, ISP, domain, connection type, anonymous IP, and ASN based on an IP address.
 They are
 all wrapped in `Option`, so if you don't have access to all of them, just pass in `None` as in the
 example above.